-We invite papers that approach the conference’s theme through either macro and/or micro examples, during a quite socio-politically unstable era, where comprehending these phenomena and providing effective readings not only becomes increasingly important, but sometimes, vital for survival.
-The conference seeks to bring together scholars, researchers and practitioners who share a common interest in Semiotics, Culture and Visual Communication.
-The conference will take place with physical presence and accepts papers in the English and Greek languages.
-Accepted authors with presentation at the conference will be eligible to publish their work in the selected proceedings.
+We invite papers that approach the conference’s theme through either macro and/or micro examples, taking into consideration the challenges of current socio-political instability in the epoch of Anthropocene, where comprehending these phenomena and providing effective readings not only becomes increasingly important, but sometimes, vital for survival.
+The conference seeks to bring together scholars, researchers and practitioners who share a common interest in Semiotics, Culture and Visual Communication, Philosophy and Environmental Studies.
+Special attention will be given to examining the idea of nature’s “otherness” in the context of the classical dichotomies of nature-reason/nature-technology/nature-culture and against the background of the discussion about empathetic stances towards nature and non-human beings.

 THEMES